How to ride the TTC

 The TTC has 70 subway stations across its network.
 You can find the station closest to you by visiting the Routes and Schedules page.

-1. Entering the subway station
+1. Entering a subway station and paying a fare

 • Follow the signs to the platform.